Sara-Hossny/SDET_task/README.md

 This project contains a full stack **automated testing framework** using:

 - ✅ **Jest + Supertest** for REST API testing for mock user auth using data-driven
-- ✅ **Nightwatch.js** End-to-End UI testing for a commercial website (Contact and Search pages) using a data-driven automated testing suite and the Fluent Page Object Model for robust, maintainable validation.
+- ✅ **Nightwatch.js** End-to-End UI testing for a commercial website (Contact and Search pages) using a data-driven automated testing suite and the Page Object Model for robust, maintainable validation.

 Perfect for CI/CD integration, modular and data-driven.